 Equity Securities Risk.
 Certain Portfolios may invest in equity securities and equity-related securities, which include common stocks and other equity securities (and securities convertible into stocks), and the prices of equity securities generally fluctuate in value more than other investments.
 Equity securities are susceptible to general stock market fluctuations and to volatile increases and decreases in value.
 Equity securities may experience sudden, unpredictable drops in value or long periods of decline in value.
 This may occur because of factors affecting a particular company or industry or the securities markets generally.
 Common stocks generally represent the riskiest investment in a company.
 Because certain types of equity securities, such as common stocks, are generally subordinate to preferred stocks in a company's capital structure, in a company liquidation, the claims of secured and unsecured creditors and owners of bonds and preferred stocks take precedence over the claims of common stock shareholders.
-If the prices of the equity securities held by a Portfolio fall, the Portfolio's NAV may be adversely affected.
-A Portfolio may lose a substantial part, or even all, of its investment in a company's stock.
-A Portfolio's investment in securities offered through initial public offerings ("IPOs") may have a magnified performance impact, either positive or negative, on the Portfolio, particularly if the Portfolio has a small asset base.
+If the prices of the equity securities held by a Portfolio fall, the Portfolio's investment in securities offered through initial public offerings ("IPOs") may have a magnified performance impact, either positive or negative, on the Portfolio, particularly if the Portfolio has a small asset base.
 There is no guarantee that as a Portfolio's assets grow, it will continue to experience substantially similar performance by investing in IPOs.
 A Portfolio's investments in IPOs may make it subject to more erratic price movements than the overall equity market.